harry16102003/Car-Price-Prediction/README.md

 The application should now be open and running in your web browser!

 👨‍💻 About Me
 Hello!
-I'm Harsh Bandal, a passionate developer and data enthusiast.
+My name is Harsh Bandal, a passionate developer and data enthusiast.
 I enjoy building projects that solve real-world problems.

 GitHub: https://github.com/harry16102003